 March is a little early to visit – it is normally after Easter that everything starts to open up.

-Personally, I would recommend planning your 10-day Itinerary Scotland focussed on the Highlands for May, June or September.
+Personally, I would recommend planning your 10-day Itinerary in Scotland focussed on the Highlands for May, June, or September.

 Things to know before you visit the Scottish Highlands

 ⇒ Scotland is all over connectivity.
 There is even free wifi available in Portree, Ullapool, Fort William, and Thurso.
 The signal is generally good but you never can tell with small B roads and bad weather.
 Do get a car with a sat-nav rather than just having your phone.

 ⇒ Whilst restaurants and hotels in most of the towns in this Scotland road trip Itinerary will accept credit cards it is a good idea to carry some cash for areas like around Durness and for those small stops on the road.